 top of page

-Humanity in Action is where global issues meet grounded insight.
-Through first-hand experience - interviewing and connecting with professionals in the field - and backed by methodical research, I deliver thoughtful reporting on global affairs.
+It is a place where global issues meet grounded insight.
+Through firsthand experience, interviewing and connecting with professionals in the field, and backed by methodical research, I deliver thoughtful reporting on global affairs.
 Together, we’ll break down complex crises to their historical roots while integrating modern developments.
 A specific spotlight is cast on the humanitarian organisations working tirelessly behind the scenes, pushing back against conflict and rebuilding where it's needed most.

 If you’ve ever wondered how to make sense of global conflict or wanted to help but were not sure of how, this is where we begin!